Visit our Sister Sites:

 How to Grow Aster Plants:

 Sow seeds early in the season and cover lightly with soil.
 Water thoroughly once.
-They germinate easily and grow quickly, producing blooms by mid-summer.
+They germinate easily, and begin growing quickly, producing blooms by mid-summer.

-Transplant perennial Asters into your garden into an area where they can be grown for years.
-Spacing depends upon size, with miniature varieties spaced four to six inches apart, and Giant varieties one to two feet apart.
+Transplant perennial Asters into your garden, into an area where they can be allowed to grow for years.
+Plant spacing depends upon size of each variety.
+Miniature varieties should be spaced four to six inches apart.
+Space Giant varieties one to two feet apart.
 Smaller varieties make good border edging.
 Large varieties look their best, when placed in the back of the flowerbed.

 Once your Aster are established, they will grow well for years.